Scott Aharoni: Career

 In August 2020, Aharoni directed, produced, and edited his next short film, Leylak, during the midst of the COVID-19 pandemic.
 The film was executive produced by Colman Domingo and Oscar nominee Doug Roland.
 The film held its world premiere at the Tribeca Film Festival on June 12, 2021, and won the Special Jury Prize.
-In 2020, he served as the Executive Producer for the film The Criminals, which was shortlisted for the 94th Academy Awards.
+In 2020, he served as executive pProducer for the film The Criminals, which was shortlisted for the 94th Academy Awards.

 After the success of Leylak, Aharoni co-founded Curious Gremlin, an American independent entertainment company specializing in film and television development, production and financing.
 Curious Gremlin produced their first feature film titled, Psycho Therapy: The Shallow Tale of a Writer Who Decided to Write About a Serial Killer, which stars Steve Buscemi, John Magaro, and Britt Lower won an Audience Choice Award at the 2024 Tribeca Film Festival.

 Since then, Aharoni has served as an Executive Producer on various projects, including Kristen Stewart's directorial debut, The Chronology of Water, which stars Imogen Poots and held its world premiere at the 2025 Cannes Film Festival; Lofty Nathan's The Carpenter's Son, which stars Nicolas Cage and Noah Jupe; Oscar Boyson's directorial debut, Our Hero, Balthazar which stars Jaeden Martell, Asa Butterfield and Noah Centineo, and held its world premiere at Tribeca Film Festival; Dylan Meyer's directorial debut, The Wrong Girls, which stars Kristen Stewart, Seth Rogen, LaKeith Stanfield, Kumail Nanjiani and Alia Shawkat; and Mona Fastvold's The Testament of Ann Lee, which stars Amanda Seyfried, Thomasin McKenzie, Lewis Pullman, Stacy Martin, Tim Blake Nelson, Christopher Abbott and Matthew Beard, and will premiere at the 82nd Venice International Film Festival.

+In 2026, Aharoni was invited to join the Academy of Motion Picture Arts and Sciences as part of its Class of 2026 in the Short Films Branch.
+That same month, it was announced he was producing David Robert Mitchell's They Follow, the sequel to It Follows, starring Maika Monroe, Michael Gandolfini, Jackie Earle Haley, Justine Lupe, Ariela Barer, Greg Kinnear, Ashley Romans, Ryan Destiny, and Don McManus.
+Under the Curious Gremlin banner, Aharoni optioned the film rights to Lady Macbeth, the novel by The New York Times bestselling author Ava Reid, for adaptation as a feature film, with Academy Award nominee Emma Donoghue attached to write the screenplay and BAFTA Award winner and Primetime Emmy Award nominee Kari Skogland set to direct.
+The acquisition marked another high-profile literary adaptation for the company as it continued to expand its development slate across prestige independent film.

+Through a growing slate of internationally recognized filmmakers, literary adaptations, and independent features, Aharoni's Curious Gremlin has continued to establish itself as an increasingly prominent force in the independent film landscape, with projects spanning festival cinema, prestige literary adaptations, and commercially driven auteur filmmaking.